xavier6112003/README.md/README.md

 # README.md
-In my project I created an app that had a primary function of using the flash at the back of your phone to be a flashlight.
+In my project I created an app that had a primary function of using the flash on your camera to be a flashlight.